crns-smartvision/lrwar/README.md

 </pre>

 ## Pre-trained model
 Pre-trained model can be downloaded following the link.
-You may save the models to ./models folder
+You may save the model to ./checkpoints folder
 - [Download link]() [comming soon!]
 ## LRW-AR Training and testing datasets can be downloaded following this link.
 You may save the datasets to ./data folder
 - [Download link](https://osf.io/rz49x)